 The Illustrative Architectural Exhibit, attached hereto as “Exhibit C-2”, is hereby incorporated to illustrate conceptually the elements and anticipated character of and to establish a benchmark for the architecture and design of the buildings on the Real Estate.
 The final designs may vary from the Illustrative Architectural Exhibit; however, the buildings shall be substantially similar in quality and character to the buildings shown in the Illustrative Architectural Exhibit.

-Village District
+Community District

 Residential dwellings shall be limited to 3-story townhomes and 1 and 2-story cottage dwellings.
 The cottages are limited to a maximum of eight (8) units.